 Second Graders study characteristics of their neighborhoods and history of their community.

-Second Graders attend formal art classes.
+Second Graders attend formal art classes each week.

 The work of master artists are discussed and used as models for students investigations, while students also create freely from their own imaginations.
 Second Grade studies are enhanced through art integration.
 Like all of Cornerstone’s arts-based classes, teacher collaboration promotes classroom studies that are enhanced and reviewed through art processes and projects.

 Second Graders experience the physical and emotional benefits of physical activity.
 Through meaningful, appropriate games and activities, the elementary physical education program explores and promotes the development of skill and health related physical activities.